macabdul9/midas-IIITD-task/README.md

-#### Each subdirectory contains a requirements.txt file which has all the dependencies required to run the notebook it can be install using the command:
+#### Each subdirectory contains a requirements.txt file which has all the dependencies required to run the notebook it can be installed using the command:
 - pip install -r requirements.txt --user